-CEQA Determination: The proposed investigations could result in an effect, either directly or indirectly, on Swainson's hawk.
-Implementation of MM Gen-1 will require a biologist to assess the proposed investigation locations at least one week prior to mobilization.
-In addition, to ensure that impacts to Swainson's hawk would be further avoided and minimized, the Authority and Reclamation would implement MMs Bio-9 and Bio-11.
-MM Bio-9 consists of general nesting bird surveys and MM Bio-11 includes species-specific preactivity surveys, avoidance buffers, and timing restrictions that would result in no take of Swainson's hawk.
-If the proposed investigations still cannot avoid effects to Swainson's hawk with implementation of MM Bio-9 and MM Bio-11, the Authority and Reclamation would implement MM Gen-2.
-Therefore, for the purposes of CEQA, impacts on Swainson's hawk would be less than significant with mitigation incorporated.
+Thus, without mitigation, the proposed investigations could result in an impact, either directly or through habitat modification, on western burrowing owl.
+Implementation of MM Gen-1 will require a biologist to assess the proposed Investigation locations at least one week prior to mobilization.
+In addition, to ensure that impacts to western burrowing owl would be further avoided and minimized, the Authority would implement MM Bio-12, which requires pre-activity surveys, the establishment of avoidance buffers around occupied habitat, relocation of work areas, and biological monitoring.
+If the proposed investigations still cannot avoid impacts to western burrowing owl, the Authority would implement MM Gen-2.
+Therefore, impacts on western burrowing owl would be less than significant with mitigation incorporated.